England, CAPA London Internship

 Flights should be not be booked based on the dates above.
 It is recommended to wait until the program has issued specific arrival information.

-The London Internship is a challenging and rewarding program, ideally suited for students who are motivated, outgoing, and focused.
+The CAPA London Program is a challenging and rewarding program, ideally suited for students who are motivated, outgoing, and focused.
 Students should have strong organizational skills, and should be flexible with regard to internship placements, as not all organizations are able to accept interns.
 An internship can provide you with valuable work experience, however, and in some cases, it can provide the stimulation needed to follow career paths not otherwise considered.
 It is your attitude toward your internship that will prove critical.
 Your employer will expect that you treat your position seriously and that you behave in a professional manner.
 Students will be working 20 hours per week and may have up to an hour commute to their placement.
 The placements generally offer entry-level positions, and it may take you a few weeks to demonstrate that you are capable, trustworthy, and dependable.
 Generally, students who effectively complete the more repetitive and routine tasks assigned at the beginning of the semester will acquire greater responsibility for more challenging tasks as time proceeds.
 Students work in their internship placement for 20 hours per week and take three academic courses.

 Students enrolled in the program are housed in fully furnished flats located in Central London, which are administered by the program’s coordinator.
 Individual apartments can vary in the number of students accommodated.
 You should expect to share your room with at least one roommate.
 All students are required to sign a lease and abide by its regulations.